-The annual meeting will be conducted virtually via live audio webcast.
-You will be able to attend the annual meeting virtually by visiting www. virtualshareholder meeting.com/ ATHA2024, where you will be able to listen to the meeting live, submit questions and vote online during the meeting.
+The Annual Meeting will be conducted virtually via live audio webcast.
+You will be able to attend the Annual Meeting virtually by visiting www. virtualshareholder meeting.com/ ATHA2024, where you will be able to listen to the meeting live, submit questions and vote online during the meeting.

-Proposal Board Recommendation Page Reference 1 To elect three Class I directors of the Company, each to serve for terms of three years and until their respective successors are elected and qualified, or until their earlier death, resignation or removal.
+Proposal Board Recommendation Page Reference 1 To elect three Class I directors of the Company, each to serve for a term of three years and until his or her respective successor is elected and qualified, or until his or her earlier death, resignation or removal.
 "FOR" the election of each Class I director nominee named 25 2 To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2024.
 "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024 26 3 To approve an amendment to the Company's amended and restated certificate of incorporation to limit the liability of officers as permitted by Delaware law.
 "FOR" an amendment to the Company's amended and restated certificate of incorporation to limit the liability of officers as permitted by Delaware law 29 4 To vote on any other matters that may properly come before the Annual Meeting.

-The Notice of Internet Availability of Proxy Materials, or Notice of Internet Availability, containing instructions on how to access this proxy statement, the accompanying notice of annual meeting and form of proxy, and our annual report, is first being sent or given on or about April [•], 2024 to all stockholders of record as of March 26, 2024.
+The Notice of Internet Availability of Proxy Materials, or Notice of Internet Availability, containing instructions on how to access this proxy statement, the accompanying notice of annual meeting and form of proxy, and our annual report, is first being sent or given on or about April 9, 2024 to all stockholders of record as of March 26, 2024.